Free interactive D&D 5e SRD stat block

 How to run Elk

 Use an elk in three scenarios.
 First, the random encounter that isn't a fight: a bull elk on the trail in rut, antlers down, blocking the only path.
 Animal Handling DC 12, Intimidation DC 14, or detour.
-Second, the herd stampede: the party flushed twenty elk by being noisy, and now the druid's bear and the rogue both need to make Dex saves not to get trampled while the elk run past at 50 ft.
+Second, the stampede: the party flushed a herd by being loud, and now the druid's bear and the rogue both need Dexterity saves not to get trampled while twenty elk run past at 50 ft.
 Treat the stampede as terrain, not enemies.
-Third, the wounded animal that injures someone careless: a hunter PC tries to finish a downed elk and the GM rules a desperate kick.
-Make it cost 1d6 and a small lesson.
+Third, the wounded animal that injures someone careless: a hunter PC tries to finish a downed elk and takes a desperate kick, 1d6 damage and a lesson.

-Elk rout instantly.
-WIS 10, no traits, no immunities.
-A loud spell, a sudden fire, or a single drawn blade sends them running, and they run faster than the party.
-Don't make the players grind one.
-If you've put an elk in front of them, the answer should be either roleplay or a single skill check.
+Don't make the players grind an elk.
+If you've put one in front of them, the answer should be roleplay or a single skill check.
+Save the dice for something that matters.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.